A boy smiles as he picks corn in a cornfield.

 Economic empowerment for increased financial resilience

-Extreme poverty was recently on a global decline, dropping from 10.1 per cent to 8.6 per cent between 2015 and 2018.
-But the effects of conflict, climate change and the high cost of living have severely stunted the gains made.
-Between 2019 and 2020, global poverty increased from 8.3 per cent to 9.2 per cent.
-This was the first rise in extreme poverty since 1998.
+Extreme poverty was recently in global decline, dropping from 10.1 per cent to 8.6 per cent between 2015 and 2018.
+However, the effects of conflict, climate change and inflation have severely stunted the gains.
+The global economy shows slow recovery with global output for 2023 estimated to be 3.4 per cent below pre-pandemic projections; emerging markets and developing economies show even weaker recovery, especially low-income countries, where output losses average more than 6.5 per cent.

-Formal and informal financial services are tools that can help people rise out of poverty by providing access to credit and savings, the ability to invest in education or businesses, and safety nets to weather financial emergencies.
-However, many living in poverty lack access to formal financial services like bank accounts.
+Formal and informal financial services are part of the solution for addressing this challenge.
+These tools can help people rise out of poverty by providing access to credit and savings, the ability to invest in education or businesses, and safety nets to weather financial emergencies.
+However, many people living in poverty lack access to formal financial services like bank accounts.
 As of 2021, 1.4 billion adults were “unbanked” around the world, most of them from developing economies.

 ...